idio-lang/idio-by-example/idio-source/pipelines.rst

 .. note::

-   A job's timings are reported as part of the job notification mechanisms.
+   A job's timings are kept in the job's structure.
+They are *reported* as part of the job notification mechanisms.
+For an interactive shell this is commonly just before the prompt is printed.
+In a script, the notification mechanism is not so regimented.

    If the pipeline is the last expression in a script (and does not fail), as might have been the case here, then there is little chance for the notification mechanisms to fire before :lname:`Idio` shuts down.

    Calling ``wait`` will usually cause the notification mechanisms to fire.